mheder/kissmms/docs/install.md

 ## Installing the code

-To install the code, set up a location protected by your SAML middleware and then simply unzip the code bundle and edit **conf.php** as described in the [setup documentation](install.md).
+To install the code, set up a location protected by your SAML middleware and then simply unzip the code bundle and edit **conf.php** as described in the [setup documentation](config.md).
 You may brand and theme your deployment by editing the appropriate files (see the setup docs).
+For production developments always use the latest bundle available and only install the latest git if you are developing.

 # Database schema